-First things first though – cake that is.
-This Dulce de Leche filled cake roll is inspired by a little treat that was part of the breakfast buffet at our first hotel in Asuncion (Paraguay’s capital).
+First thing’s first though – cake.
+This Dulce de Leche-filled cake roll is inspired by a little treat that was part of the breakfast buffet at our first hotel in Asuncion (Paraguay’s capital).
 Baked sweets were a breakfast staple just like cereal, eggs + sausage, or fresh bread.

 Paraguay – Recovery in Asuncion

 It took about 25 hours and 4 different flights to get from Calgary to Asuncion, Paraguay’s capital.
-From Asuncion it is still about a 7 hour bus ride to get to Loma Plata, the small German town where Konrad was born and grew up in – but we both needed a breather and my swollen pregnancy legs some recovery time.
+From Asuncion, it is still about a 7-hour bus ride to get to Loma Plata, the small German town where Konrad was born and grew up in – but we both needed a breather and my swollen pregnancy legs required some recovery time.

-We booked into the Hotel Westfalenhaus and spent a couple days of just relaxing, getting used to the heat, sitting by the pool, getting pampered with mani/pedi and a massage.
+We booked into the Hotel Westfalenhaus and spent a couple days of pure relaxation, getting used to the heat, sitting by the pool, and getting pampered with mani/pedi and a massage.

 Zoo and Botanical Garden

-Not far from the hotel are the zoo and botanical garden.
+Not far from the hotel is the zoo as well as the botanical garden.
 Konrad had faint memories of visiting here as a 6-year-old just before moving away from Paraguay.
 A re-visit was in order.